Learning to Shape Rewards using a Game of Two Partners: Related Work

-\looseness -10 Within these two categories, closest to our work are bilevel approaches for learning the shaping function \citep{hu2020learning,stadie2020learning}.
-Unlike \citep{hu2020learning} which requires a useful shaping reward to begin with, ROSA constructs a shaping reward function from scratch leading to a fully autonomous method.
-Moreover, in \citep{hu2020learning,stadie2020learning}, the agent's policy and shaping rewards are learned with \textit{consecutive} updates.
+\looseness -10 Within these two categories, closest to our work are bilevel approaches for learning the shaping function \cite{hu2020learning,stadie2020learning}.
+Unlike Hu et al.\citeyear{hu2020learning} whose method requires a useful shaping reward to begin with, ROSA constructs a shaping reward function from scratch leading to a fully autonomous method.
+Moreover, in Hu et al. \citeyear{hu2020learning} and Stadie et al.\citeyear{stadie2020learning}, the agent's policy and shaping rewards are learned with \textit{consecutive} updates.
 In contrast, ROSA performs these operations \textit{concurrently} leading to a faster, more efficient procedure.
-Also in contrast to \citep{hu2020learning,stadie2020learning}, ROSA learns shaping rewards only at relevant states, this confers high computational efficiency (see Experiment 2, Sec. \ref{Section:Experiments})).
+Also in contrast to Hu et al. \citeyear{hu2020learning} and Stadie et al. \citeyear{stadie2020learning}, ROSA learns shaping rewards only at relevant states, this confers high computational efficiency (see Experiment 2, Sec. \ref{Section:Experiments})).
 As we describe, ROSA, which successfully \textit{learns the shaping-reward function} $F$, uses a similar form as PBRS.
 However in ROSA, $F$ is augmented to include the actions of another RL agent to learn the shaping rewards online.
-Lastly, unlike curiosity-based methods e.g., \citep{burda2018exploration,pathak2017curiosity}, our method preserves the agent's optimal policy for the task (see Experiment 3, Sec. \ref{Section:Experiments}) and introduces intrinsic rewards that promote complex learning behaviour (see Experiment 1, Sec. \ref{Section:Experiments}) .
+Lastly, unlike curiosity-based methods e.g., \cite{burda2018exploration} and \cite{pathak2017curiosity}, our method preserves the agent's optimal policy for the task (see Experiment 3, Sec. \ref{Section:Experiments}) and introduces intrinsic rewards that promote complex learning behaviour (see Experiment 1, Sec. \ref{Section:Experiments}) .